Title

 Purpose

-Minnesota State Community and Technical College (M State) Fergus Falls is responsible for creating a missing student notification policy and a related procedure per the Higher Education Opportunity (HEO) Act of 2008.
-This applies to students who reside in on-campus housing and are determined to have been missing for a minimum of 24 hours.
+This procedure ensures the College is in compliance with the Higher Education Opportunity (HEO) Act of 2008.
+Per the HEO Act, the procedure only applies to students who reside in on-campus housing on the Fergus Falls campus and who are determined to be missing for a minimum of 24 hours.

 Definitions